Sv443/ComputerCraft-Projects/RedstoneGates/README.md

 ## Redstone Gates:
 This is a collection of configurable redstone gates that run on a simple computer from ComputerCraft.
+They only take up a single block and their input and output sides and other settings can be freely configured.

 <br>